Using BART to Perform Pareto Optimization and Quantify its Uncertainties

 As shown in the left and middle plots of Figure \ref{fig:MCPFPS}, no image point is far from the PF.
 Thus, it is ``easy'' to estimate the PF.
 However, this same property in the output space makes PS estimation very difficult, as any input will map to an image point close to or on the PF.
 Because many input points are far from the PS (shown in the right plot of Figure \ref{fig:MCPFPS}), PS estimates will tend to have large uncertainty.

 TM perform PF estimation but not UQ or PS estimation, which hides the aforementioned large uncertainty in PS estimates.
-In contrast, we apply our BART-based methodology (with 2,000 posterior samples) to perform PF/PS estimation and UQ on two training data sets generated from Equation \ref{eq:datagen}, where $\sigma^2=0$ and Equation \ref{eq:MC} takes the role of $\f(\bm{\cdot})$.
+In contrast, we apply our BART-based methodology (with BTE $(300,2300,1)$) to perform PF/PS estimation and UQ on two training data sets generated from \eqref{eq:datagen}, where $\sigma^2=0$ and \eqref{eq:MC} takes the role of $\f(\bm{\cdot})$.
+We generate noiseless data, but approach the problem as if we do not \textit{a priori} know the level of noise in the observations.
 Due to sharp peaks in $C_m$ and $C_t$ in the generated data, we fit our two BART models to $\log C_m$ and $\log C_t$.
 We then transform the BART predictions back to $C_m$ and $C_t$ before performing PF/PS estimation and UQ.
 For UQ, we use only the depth approach per our simulation study conclusions in Section \ref{sec:simres}.
+The runtime of this analysis for $n = 15300$ was 2 minutes and 45 seconds with 32 cores.

 Figure \ref{fig:resultsMachiningCost} shows the $50\%$ PF and PS point clouds for two training sizes: $n=15300$ to match the number of function evaluations made by TM, and $n=1500$ to consider the case of an expensive simulator.